iosum/iosum/README.md

 ### Hi there 👋

+I’m a chaos software developer who learn about everything in order to meet users' needs.
+Love memes, watching Netflix,...

+[Here](https://www.caseyho.dev) is my blog to document all things that I've tried to learn.

+⚡⚡⚡

 <!--
 **iosum/iosum** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.